-So what about if I told you that you could DOUBLE your holiday next year?
+So what about if I told you that you could DOUBLE your holiday this year?
 You’d be surprised, perplexed, excited, and perhaps sceptical - but I wouldn’t blame you, because it sounds too good to be true, and also I have a very shifty face.
 Guess the mac doesn’t help either.

 But I can, I do possess that knowledge and I will duly send it your way, if you’re willing to receive it.

-But before we start, to be clear: you’re not going to be doubling your holiday in the traditional sense - so, I’m not going to tell you how to somehow gain an extra 20-odd days of holiday for free, sorry.
+But before we start, to be clear: you’re not going to be doubling your holiday in the traditional sense - so, I’m not going to tell you how to somehow gain an extra 20-odd days of annual leave for free, sorry.
 Instead, this is all about maximising your proficiency in taking holiday: getting longer stretches by only taking a few days off, for example.
 Taking advantages of bank holidays and the lark, it’s all very cold and calculated, but it brings the rewards.

 (24 Mar – 08 Apr)